Configuration

 Prototype "poweruser"

-Available form elements within the ``form editor``
+Form elements in the ``form editor``

-Text, Textarea
+Just Text, Textarea

 No changes.
 Default behaviour.

-Available finisher within the ``form editor``
+Finisher in the ``form editor``

 No changes.
 Default behaviour.

-Finisher overrides within the ``form plugin``
+Finisher overrides in the ``form plugin``

 It is not possible to override the finisher configuration.